 The Sony HT-X8500 has a passable stereo frequency response.
 Even though it has an integrated subwoofer, it has trouble reproducing deep thump and rumble, and overall it sounds very boxy and a little dark.
 That being said, if you don't like the sound profile of the bar, there's several EQ presets available plus a bass adjustment feature which can help you find the right sound for your audio needs.

 The Sony HT-X8500 has a mediocre stereo soundstage.
 It's about the size of the bar, and the bar doesn't do any tricks to widen the soundstage.
 It has a diffused focus, so objects sound like they're coming from more general areas rather than precise, accurate locations.
+For a 2.1 setup with a better soundstage, check out the TCL Alto 8i.

 Update 09/21/2020: We've discovered a value input bug that would cause the Dynamics box results to be slightly off.
 All soundbars reviewed since January 30th, 2020 have been updated.